nrapstine-usgs/hpc-101-webinar/supercomputer.md

 Image from https://en.wikipedia.org/wiki/Supercomputer

+- Racks/cabinets house stacked blades with each blade having multiple compute **nodes**
+- Nodes refer to the physical machine/server.
+Each node has **processors** (**CPU's** - Central Processing Units and **GPU's** - Graphics Processing Units)
+- Processors have multiple **cores**
-Racks/cabinets house stacked blades with each blade having multiple compute **nodes**.
-Nodes refer to the physical machine/server.
-Each node has **processors** (**CPU's** - Central Processing Units and **GPU's** - Graphics Processing Units).
-Processors has multiple **cores**.
-Cores are individual computation unit on the CPU that carry out the instructions.
-For example, an individual Intel-based compute node has two 12-core CPU's.
+- Cores are individual computation unit on the CPU that carry out the instructions.
+For example, an individual Intel-based compute node has two 12-core CPU's

 ![hierarchy](./img/LLNL_BGL_Diagram.png)